 A proper club fitting can come in many forms, but getting any level of fit is better than buying off the rack.
 While premium club fitters like Club Champion and TrueSpec will have more options for custom builds, you can also walk into your neighborhood PGA Superstore or Vans Golf Shop and someone can help guide you for free, with extra attention to detail (like which shaft to choose) with purchase.

 Club fitting doesn’t stop there, however – many drivers now come with adjustments to evolve with you as a golfer.
-Check out some of our articles on adjusting these settings here: Callaway Mavrik, Callaway Rogue, Callaway Epic.
+Check out some of our articles on adjusting these settings like this one on the Callaway Rogue.

 We’ll have more on gloves, bags, and apparel soon.